quantopian/zipline/docs/source/bundles.rst

 .. code-block:: bash

-   $ python -m zipline ingest my-yahoo-equities-bundle
+   $ zipline ingest my-yahoo-equities-bundle
-   $ python -m zipline run -f algo.py --bundle my-yahoo-equities-bundle
+   $ zipline run -f algo.py --bundle my-yahoo-equities-bundle

 More than one yahoo equities bundle may be registered as long as they use